shirleyobih1/path-cc.github.io/_events/OSG-Virtual-School.md

 (otherwise available to researchers working on a U.S.-based academic, government, or non-profit research project).

-While no travel is involved and the schedule allows for some flexibility, and accepted applicants were asked to commit at least 20 hours each week.
+While no travel is involved and the schedule allows for some flexibility, accepted applicants were asked to commit at least 20 hours each week.
 You can view [the high-level schedule for 2021](schedule.md), and we expect the detailed schedule and materials to be similar to the [OSG Virtual School Pilot 2020](https://opensciencegrid.org/virtual-school-pilot-2020/).